delta-onera/samples/README.md

 ## segmentation
 The script *segmentation.py* does the same thing *segmentation_downscaled.py* but producing a mask with the image size.
 A good GPU is expected to run this script.

+## licence
+These samples are BSD for research.
+Contact the ONERA for other purpose.